Skip Navigation

 • Utilization of scientific tools

-• Two fully equipped K-8 science labs
+• Two fully-equipped science labs

 • Hands-on learning approach to reinforce scientific principles